heterodb/pg-strom/man/install.md

 - **Server Hardware**
     - It requires generic x86_64 hardware that can run Linux operating system supported by CUDA Toolkit.
 We have no special requirement for CPU, storage and network devices.
     - [note002:HW Validation List](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List) may help you to choose the hardware.
-    - GPU Direct SQL Execution needs SSD devices which support NVMe specification, and to be installed under the same PCIe Root Complex where GPU is located on.
+    - GPU Direct SQL Execution needs NVME-SSD devices, or fast network card with RoCE support, and to be installed under the same PCIe Root Complex where GPU is located on.
 - **GPU Device**
     - PG-Strom requires at least one GPU device on the system, which is supported by CUDA Toolkit, has computing capability 6.0 (Pascal generation) or later;
     - Please check at [002: HW Validation List - List of supported GPU models](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List#list-of-supported-gpu-models) for GPU selection.